mjdwitt/OpenWarEngine/GameEngine/API.markdown

 Perform a collection of moves which initiate combat and/or armor blitzes. `"route"` is an array of zone names through which the associated `"units"` will move.
 Movements will be performed in the order in which they appear in the movements array.

-The final zone in any route must be a hostile zone, unless a blitz was performed by an army of tanks.
+For most units, the final zone in any route must be a hostile zone and all the other zones must be friendly.
+There are, however, many
+exceptions:

++ Tanks can *blitz* through unoccupied hostile zone and end in either friendly or hostile zone.
+The player takes control of the blitzed territory with no combat.

++ Aircraft can fly over hostile zones as if they were friendly.
+No combat occurs and the player does *not* take control of unoccupied hostile zones along the route.

+  Any zones containing hostile antiair, however, get to roll an attack against each aircraft (hitting on a one or less.)
+If any attacks are successful, the hit aircraft will simply not arrive at its destination and be removed from the board.

++ Aircraft which remain aboard carriers in this phase are unable to participate in combat in the next phase.
+If their carrier enters combat with them aboard and is sunk, they sink with the carrier.

++ Submarines can move through hostile sea zones as if they were friendly, unless those zones contain a destroyer.
+If a sub's movement ends in a hostile sea zone, it will engage in combat in the next phase.

++ *Transport pickup needs to be clarified.
+I'll have to add some special parameters or something in order describe this via the API.
+Ditto for amphibious assaults, which must be declared in this phase.*

 If the units detailed in the unit count array are not present in the first zone in the route, than the request as a whole will be denied and no modifications will be made.

-**combat**

-todo

-**noncombatMoves**
+*Combat API calls are much more complex than all of the other phases' calls, requiring multiple players' real-time input and synchronization between clients.
+See the section below for details.*

+**`/noncombatMoves`**

-	{ "name"   : "noncombatMoves"
+	{ ...
 	, "params" :
 		{ "movements" :
 			[ { "route" : arrStrZone